warnes/getspecstory/README.md

 We make it easy to capture, search and learn from every AI coding journey.

-To learn more, check out our [website](https://specstory.com/) and read our launch announcement here.
+To learn more, check out our [website](https://specstory.com/), see our [launch announcement](https://specstory.com/blog/specstory-launch) and [read our CEO Jake's reflection and journey](https://specstory.com/blog/a-ceos-journey-back-to-code) back to returning to code.

 ## Getting Started